ethical-se/ese-practices/practices/ESE-StoryValuation.md

 Values can be positive or negative in a given context; IEEE Std.
 7000 explains that in Annex "B.3 Value axioms" (so absence of certain values, the negative ones, is good!).
 The wording in the template is inspired by the definition of terms in the standard. <!-- also used: "creation" and "prohibition" -->

-b) Complementarily and/or alternatively, a relative *Value Weighting* makes a consideration/assessment explicit.
+b) Complementary and/or alternatively, a relative *Value Weighting* makes a consideration/assessment explicit.
 It may look like this:

 ~~~
 In the context of SOI [Name],